Why Face East for Prayer and Worship?

 8. Our Church puts this as symbolism for many signs of worship to the Lord.
 Not only that it is a spiritual practice, but it is traditional as well, taken from the rites of the Early Fathers.
 In the Apocryphal Acts of the Apostles (vol. 2, page 5 and 32), St. John of Zebedee “took a cross of wood and placed it up towards the East and kneeled and was praying.”

 9. In addition, earlier recordings of the lives of Martyrs and Saints tell us that whenever possible, the martyrs and saints would face their bodies towards the East as their souls departed to heaven.
-St. Makrina, on her death bed asked her brother, St. Gregory of Nyssa to bury her facing East.
-We also bury our departed facing East, so that with the resurrection they can meet Jesus face to face.
+St. Makrina, on her deathbed asked her brother, St. Gregory of Nyssa to bury her facing East.
+We also bury our departed facing East, with the hope that with the resurrection they can meet Jesus face to face.

 9. Among other traditions, the Liturgy of Baptism even in the early Church would have the catechumen renounce the Devil, and all his works, facing west and then face the East and confess his belief in the Holy Trinity.
 In our Church’s office of baptism, the baptized and his godparent look to the west to rebuke and renounce Satan.
 Then they look to the east to recite the creed.
 In this way the baptized moves from west to east, that is, from darkness to light.